 What is XBRL?

-XBRL is a computer language which has been developed for the exchange of financial reports through the Internet.
+XBRL is a standard developed specifically for the purpose of online financial reporting.

-XBRL is an open standard based on XML (Extensible Markup Language) for the collection and electronic exchange of financial data via the Internet.
-It was originally developed by the American Institute of Certified Public Accountants in order to satisfy the specific requirements of both internal and external financial reporting.
+XBRL (eXtensible Business Reporting Language) is an open standard based on XML (Extensible Markup Language) for the collection and exchange of financial data online.
+The standard was originally developed by the Association of American Accountants to meet the specific requirements of internal and external financial reporting.

-The organisation currently has more than 650 members worldwide; these include companies at all levels of the financial "supply chain", regulators (Federal Deposit Insurance Corporation - FDIC, Securities and Exchange Commission - SEC, Banco de España, Deutsche Bundesbank, etc.), software companies (Microsoft, IBM, SAP, etc.), analysts (Reuters, etc.) and firms of accountants (PWC, KPMG, E&Y, Deloitte).
+Currently, the not-for-profit organisation managing the XBRL standard has more than 650 members worldwide.
+These include companies active at all levels of the information processing chain, regulators (including the Federal Deposit Insurance Corporation, the Securities and Exchange Commission), central banks (such as the Banco d'Espagne, the Bundesbank, and the National Bank of Belgium), software companies (such as Microsoft, IBM, SAP), analysts (Reuters, etc.) and accountancy and audit firms (PWC, KPMG, E&Y, Deloitte).